oStglnd/rise-gh/cleaning/README.md

 ### Smoothed, normalized measurements

-Normalizing the humidity measurements and applying the smotohing to the sensors avgs., we can see the relationships between DC humidity (DC_GT401_GM401), outdoors humidity (SMHI), and the sensors avgs. in the GH (TA01_GT10X_GM10X).
+Normalizing the humidity measurements and applying the smoothing to the sensors avgs., we can see the relationships between DC humidity (DC_GT401_GM401), outdoors humidity (SMHI), and the sensors avgs. in the GH (TA01_GT10X_GM10X).

 <p align="center">
   <img src=https://github.com/oStglnd/rise-gh/blob/main/misc/plots/norm_humid_fft_5d.png?raw=true width="400" title="reconstruction">